sinaahmadi/klpt/README.md

 - `normalize`: deals with different encodings and unifies characters based on dialects and scripts
 - `standardize`: given a normalized text, it returns standardized text based on the Kurdish orthographies following recommendations for [Kurmanji](https://books.google.ie/books?id=Z7lDnwEACAAJ) and [Sorani](http://yageyziman.com/Renusi_Kurdi.htm)
 - `unify_numerals`: conversion of the various types of numerals used in Kurdish texts
+- `preprocess`: one single function for normalization, standardization and unification of numerals

 It is recommended that the output of this module be used as the input of subsequent tasks in an NLP pipeline.